-Pablo Picasso is one of the most iconic figures in art of the 20th century.
-The Spanish painter, sculptor and graphic artist is known for his inventive techniques and versatile style in avant-garde Europe.
+Pablo Picasso is one of the most iconic figures in 20th-century art.
+The Spanish painter, sculptor and graphic artist is known for his inventive techniques and versatile avant-garde style.

-Picasso used materials in a way that had never been used before, inspiring artists who came after to follow in his paintsteps.
-His singular style inspired movements such as Futurism and Dadaism.
-And this museum showcases the range and depth of his work.
-It also includes unseen photographs of the artist himself, as well as works of other artists from Picasso's private collection - including pieces by Cézanne, Degas, and Matisse.
+Picasso used materials in ways that had never been used before, inspiring artists who came after to follow in his brushstrokes.
+His singular style inspired movements such as Futurism and Dadaism, and this museum showcases the range and depth of his work.
+It also includes unseen photographs of the artist himself, as well as works from Picasso's private collection - including pieces by Cézanne, Degas, and Matisse.

 This museum is housed in the Hôtel Salé - a building that has been described as one of the most extravagant grand homes of the 17th century.
 It was renovated and reopened in October 2014 with double the exhibition space and new reception areas.

-In the same way that Picasso reveled in mixing his media and creating new styles from old ways of working, this stately mansion is a perfect setting to experience some of the world's most groundbreaking modern painting, sculpture, and prints.
+In the same way that Picasso reveled in mixing medias and creating new styles from old ways of working, this stately mansion is a perfect setting to experience some of the world's most groundbreaking modern painting and sculpture.

 - Access to the permanent collection and temporary exhibitions

 Use the ticket holder line and show your smartphone ticket at the entrance.